advance100/doc_webpack/webpack-getting-started.md

 Open `index.js` in your browser.
 It should display `It works.`

+> webpack creates a javascript file `bundle.js` with your entry file

 ## The second file

 We will move some of code into a extra file.